cocrafts/book-of-one/part-one/chapter-0002.md

 Kane's gaze drifted to the wrapped bundle he had refused to relinquish, even when Kieron needed to shift him to treat his wound.
 "Have you ever wondered why battle energy—đấu khí, as some call it—manifests differently in different warriors?
 Why some command fire, others ice, still others the very earth itself?"

 Kieron had wondered, though he'd never voiced the question.
 Master Alfwyn taught that different affinities were simply a matter of temperament and training.
+Yet in his dreams, Kieron had sometimes seen visions of power flowing like rivers of colored light through the world—dreams he had attributed to an overactive imagination.

 "It is not merely battle energy," Kane continued, his voice dropping to a near whisper.
 "It is the remnant of true magic—Elemental Magic, taught by the Elves before humans betrayed them as we betrayed all the ancient races."

 Kieron nearly dropped the bandage he was preparing.
 Such talk was dangerous—heretical, even.
 The Church of Light taught that humans had always been the sole sentient race of ATEM, with other beings mere legends or metaphors.

-"You're delirious from the fever," Kieron said carefully.
+"You're delirious from the fever," Kieron said carefully, though he could not entirely dismiss the resonance of Kane's words with those strange dreams that had haunted him since childhood.

 Kane shook his head.
 "The fever clears my sight rather than clouds it.
 I was blind before, but no longer."
 He reached out suddenly, gripping Kieron's wrist with surprising strength.
 "The Church of Light does not serve the Angels, as they claim.
 They enslave the last of them, drawing power from their imprisonment just as the First Alliance did with the Evil Ones."